slyval/guidelines/SAP Commerce/Commerce Conventions.md

 #### Implementations
 Inmplementations are classes that define behavior for a given contract/interface.
-Impentations can directly or indirectly - extending an existing implementation - When creating an implementation the following must be followed:
+Classes can directly or indirectly - extending an existing implementation - implement  an interface.

+When creating an implementation the following must be followed.
+The same naming conventions

 - The name must convey intent
 -  Should use **Pascal** case